 GIRLS RIGHT THE WORLD is a literary journal inviting young, female-identified writers and artists, ages 14–21, to submit work for consideration for the fourth annual issue.
 We believe girls’ voices transform the world for the better.
 We accept poetry, prose, and visual art of any style or theme.
 We ask to be the first to publish your work in North America; after publication, the rights return to you.
 Please include a note mentioning your age, where you’re from, and a bit about your submission.
 Send your best work, in English or English translation, to email@example.com between September 1 and December 31.

 THE LUMIERE REVIEW is a literary magazine dedicated to shining the light on all voices (particularly young creatives) through poetry, prose, and art.
-We’ll be running our first annual writing contest for poetry and prose, which will be open for submission from December 1st to January 15th.
-Updates will be made on our social media accounts (@lumierereview on twitter and instagram).
+Updates will be made on their social media accounts (@lumierereview on twitter and instagram).
 Details on the contest guidelines can be found at https://lumierereview.com/contest.

 BOW SEAT’S OCEAN AWARENESS CONTEST is an annual contest centered around a specific theme in regards to environmentalism and climate activism.
-The 2021 Contest, WATER RISING, invites students ages 11-18 to explore water’s connection to climate change, health, justice, and culture, and to creatively communicate the need to protect this vital resource.
-The contest is free to enter and the contest deadline is June 14th.
-Learn more at http://www.bowseat.org/contest.
+The contest is free to enter, learn more at http://www.bowseat.org/contest.

 PUBLICATION OPPORTUNITIES FOR TEENS